Key takeaways:

 1. Mitsubishi Electric

-In 1931, Mitsubishi began manufacturing passenger elevators and freight elevators and touts a long history of safe and ‘inspiring’ products.
-Mitsubishi is one of the leading brands in the industry and also has its hands in escalator manufacturing.
+In 1931, Mitsubishi began manufacturing passenger and freight elevators, touting a long history of safe and ‘inspiring’ products.
+Mitsubishi is one of the industry’s leading brands and is involved in escalator manufacturing.

 elevator companies elevator access